Celebrating a Decade of Creativity, Design & Letterforms

 For the first eight years of my independent career, I taught calligraphy from my studio in Naarm (Melbourne).
 This became my main income source and provided me with great satisfaction, keeping me very social on a weekly basis (which I love and need), and offering stability and the ability to refuse projects if I felt I wasn’t the best fit for them.

-Currently, I offer pre-recorded calligraphy courses, live online group and private tuition, license my illustration work, monetise my YouTube channel where I provide free educational resources, and work on commercial commissions.
-The ratio of passive to active income changes constantly, as does modern life.
+Currently, I offer pre-recorded calligraphy courses, live online group and private tuitions, license my illustration work, sell limited edition art prints, monetise my YouTube channel—where I offer free educational resources—and work on commercial commissions.
+The balance between passive and active income streams shifts constantly, much like modern life itself.

 Lastly, there are two more aspects that don’t bring in revenue but are important parts of my practice.
 The first one, I am the author and editor of a bimonthly newsletter that has been running for ten years.
 This has helped me enormously to stay accountable, create a visual diary of my interests and motivations, and improve my writing skills in English, a language I only learned at the age of twenty-nine.
 Additionally, I mentor RMIT University students, guiding them in their journey.